-- 1. Opening Conference: The opening conference may consist of the following based on the organizational structure: - a.
-Introduction of the Surveyor(s) - b.
-Explanation of the survey and its purpose - c.
-Review of the tentative schedule - d.
-Review of questions on any documents from the application process - e.
-Q&A from the organization about the survey - 2.
-Tour of the Organization
+- 1. Opening Conference: The opening conference may consist of the following based on the organizational structure:

+- a.
+Introduction of the Surveyor(s)

+- b.
+Review of the tentative schedule

+- c.
+Review questions on any documents from the application process

+- d.
+Q & A from the organization about the survey

+- 2. Tour of the organization

-3. Data Collection
+- 3. Data Collection